openid/OpenID4VC-HAIP/openid4vc-high-assurance-interoperability-profile-1_0.md

 ## Interoperable Key Attestations

 Wallet implementations using the key attestation format specified in Annex D of [@!OIDF.OID4VCI] might need to utilize a transformation (backend) service to create such attestations based on data as provided in other formats by the respective platform or secure key management module.
-Such a backend service MUST be designed in a way that it does not use the attestation data to track users, e.g. the service should be stateless and just perform the transformation of the attestation data without binding the process in any way to a unqiue user identifier.
+Such a backend service MUST be designed considering the privacy of its users.
+For example, the service could be stateless and just perform the transformation of the attestation data without binding the process in any way to a unique user identifier.

 {backmatter}